foerstj/loridan/README.md

   The internal name is *world/maps/loridan*.\
   The generated file name is *Dungeon Siege/DSLOA/Loridan.dsmap*.\
   The ingame name is *Loridan (remastered)*.
+- The veteran & elite world levels are auto-generated.
+Siege Editor cannot handle them and deletes them when opening & saving a region anyway.
+- Fixed umlaut in conversation id

 ## How to build